 Cat age chart: cat years to human years table

-Key takeaway: A cat age chart is a useful way to compare cat years to human years, but it is only a guide.
-Cats age faster in the first two years, then more gradually after that.
+Key takeaway: A cat age chart is a helpful guide, not a precise biological measure.
+Cats age faster in the first two years, then more gradually after that, so the chart is best used to understand life stage rather than predict exactly how an individual cat will age.

 Cat age chart: cat years to human years